• Skip to primary navigation

 If you make this recipe, please let me know how it turns out for you!
 Leave a comment below and share a picture on instagram with the hashtag #panningtheglobe

-Filed Under: All Recipes, Entertaining, main course, North America
+Filed Under: All Recipes, Dinner, Entertaining, North America

 Reader Interactions